commonknowledge/contracts/src/standard-28days.md

 10. ### Intellectual property

-    1. Intellectual property in work created by us in the course of working on a Project and that also forms a part of the Product ("Project IP") shall, (as a future assignment of intellectual property) belong to you, subject to the licences set out in this agreement.
-    2. "Background IP" means any intellectual property used in the Product that is not Project IP and "Reused IP" means any Background IP which we own.
-    3. You do not become the owner of any Background IP.
+    1. Intellectual property in the Work that is created by us shall belong to dxw.
-    4. We grant you a perpetual, irrevocable, non-exclusive, royalty-free licence to the Reused IP for their use in the Product.
+    2. We grant you a perpetual, irrevocable, non-exclusive, royalty-free licence to use the Work in any manner you see fit.
-    5. We will take all reasonable steps to ensure that Background IP that is not Reused IP is licensed in such a way that you are able to make use of it as part of the Product.
+    3. The Work may contain intellectual property owned by third parties.
+We will take all reasonable steps to ensure that any such intellectual property is licensed in such a way that you are able to make use of the Work as you see fit.
-    6. Common Knowledge may place links or representative screenshots of the materials we create for our clients along with their names or logos on a Common Knowledge website or within other promotional material.
+    4.  dxw may place links or representative screenshots of the Work along with your name or logos on a dxw website or within other promotional material.
 To the extent that these materials are owned by you, you agree to grant us a perpetual, irrevocable, non-exclusive, royalty-free licence that authorises this use.
-    7. We are neither able to enumerate the intellectual property your Product contains, nor to state which parts are owned by you and which are Project IP or Reused IP.

 11. ### Payments